mbroihier/ft8mon/README.md

 >[!NOTE]
 >In this fork, I added support for an RTL-SDR V3 dongle.
 This code was largely taken from Guenael's(VA2GKA) repository rtlsdr-wsprd ( https://github.com/Guenael/rtlsdr-wsprd).
 I used the drivers that can be installed from
->https://github.com/osmocom/rtl-sdr.git.
+>https://github.com/keenerd/rtl-sdr.
 The paragraphs that follow are from the orignal README.md file with the exception of an example command that I added to show how to invoke the use of a RTL-SDR dongle.
 >
->To run on a Raspberry PI, I also took out the reference to __int128 in unpack.cc and, at the moment, that means that the free text mode is not supported.
+>To run on a Raspberry PI, I modified unpack.cc such that it no longer uses __int128.
 >
 >Mark Broihier (KG5YJE)